rdick/Inventory-Java-GUI/README.md

  we are not tracking our inventory accurately.
 If this system is developed there will be more transparency on what items are currently in stock.

-##User Story
-Below are the following user stories

-1. As a user, I want to be able to add an item (name, quantity , details) to my inventory

-2. As a user, I want to be able to increase the quantity of an item in my inventory

-3. As a user, I want to be able to reduce the quantity of an item in my inventory

-4. As a user, I want to be able to view a list of the items and their corresponding id, quantity, cost per unit and details in my inventory

-5. As a user, I want to be able to view the total value of all the items in the inventory

-6. As a user, I want to be able to save inventory data to a json file

-7. As a user, I want to be able to load previous inventory data from a json file

-## Future Improvments
-During this project I tried to make my classes as simple as possible.
-An example of this is how I had one main class that had my UI and I had 1 class for every tab of my UI.

-If I were to change this Application I could (based on my UML Diagram):

-1. Create another object that would replace Inventory for some classes.
-This would result in lower coupling.
-I noticed that I am using Inventory Object in almost every class.

-2. Separate some of my function into additional classes.
-I found that to complete the project as quickly as possible I used the same functions in multiple methods.
-If I were to continue this GUI further I would do a deep dive into all of my code and extract common functions from the application.
-This would increase the cohesion of the application.